1999 Indianapolis 500: Pit Stop Challenge

 The 23rd annual Coors Pit Stop Challenge was held Thursday May 27.
 Eight teams competed for $80,000 in prizes.
 The top three race qualifiers and their respective pit crews were automatically eligible: Arie Luyendyk, Greg Ray, and Billy Boat.
 Two teams earned berths by winning the Coors Light Pit Stop Contest Award during the first two races of the 1999 IRL season.
 McCormack Motorsports earned the spot at WDW with driver Raul Boesel, but switched to driver Jimmy Kite.
 Panther Racing (Scott Goodyear) earned the award at Phoenix.
-The last three spots would be up for grabs during a "playoff" scheduled for Wednesday May 19.
+The last three spots would be up for grabs during a "playoff" scheduled for May 19.

-Six teams took part in a last-chance qualifying "playoff" on May 19, with the top three advancing to the elimination bracket.
+Six teams took part in a last-chance qualifying "playoff" on Wednesday May 19, with the top three advancing to the elimination bracket.
 The results were as follows: Arie Luyendyk (12.11 seconds), Davey Hamilton (12.90 seconds), Kenny Bräck (13.26 seconds), Scott Sharp (first alternate), Eddie Cheever (second alternate), Eliseo Salazar (third alternate).
-Luyendyk ended up making the event based on qualifying on the front row, so Hamilton, Bräck, and Sharp advanced from the "playoff".
+Luyendyk ended up making the event based on qualifying for the front row, so Hamilton, Bräck, and Sharp advanced from the "playoff".

-The eight-team, head-to-head elimination competition was held after the final practice.
+The eight-team, head-to-head, single-elimination competition was held after the final practice.
 Galles Racing with chief mechanic Darren Russell and driver Davey Hamilton defeated A. J. Foyt Racing with driver Kenny Bräck in the finals.
 It was their sixth victory in the event, and they donated their prize money to Spinal Conquest, for spinal cord research.